 For a long time, people felt meat was the only way to get the protein needed for muscle building.
 A major part of this stems from what we know about proteins.

 You see, proteins are made from chains of amino acids.
 Some of these amino acids are made in the body, but many are not.
-In fact, the bulk of amino acids in animal and soy products mimic those found in human proteins.
+In fact, the bulk of amino acids in animal products mimic those found in human proteins.

 Now, for vegans, animal products are clearly off the table.